 Round 2 of the season will take place just a week after the curtain-raiser and while double headers are nothing new to the sport, racing around exactly the same track twice in the space of seven days certainly is.
 Don’t bank on the races producing identical results though.
 With all the variables surrounding a grand prix, anything can happen.
 For starters, the weather could completely shake things up.
 But most fascinating will be how teams fare second time around in Spielberg armed with all the data from the previous weekend.

 Now racing is back, there’s no excuse not to be kitted out head-to-toe in papaya.
 But just what do you wear for the big return?
 Admittedly, it’s a tough decision, but we’re about to make it really easy for you.

 You’ve probably heard we’re supporting Formula 1’s #WeRaceAsOne campaign and this means that, along with celebrating the return to racing, we’re using the return as an opportunity to raise funds for charities responding to covid-19 and its effects.

 So we’ve developed the #WeRaceAsOne merchandise range.
-We’re talking t-shirts, special edition pin badges, and fan bundles jam-packed everything you need to be race-ready.
+We’re talking t-shirts, special edition pin badges, and fan bundles jam-packed with everything you need to be race-ready.
 And, more importantly, all the profits will go to charities supporting those on the covid-19 frontline.
-So not only will you look the part, but you’ll be a making a difference too.
+So not only will you look the part, but you’ll be making a difference too.